 We're here to help!

 Lesley Cole joined SAS as Director of Advancement in 2018.
 She has an extensive background in the non-profit and corporate sectors.
 As Director of Development for Oglethorpe University, she helped to set the strategic direction for the Development and Alumni Relations department.
 During her tenure, Oglethorpe successfully concluded major campaigns of $50 million and $20 million.
 In her previous position as Director of the Annual Fund at Oglethorpe, Lesley managed multiple record-setting Annual Funds.
 Before joining Oglethorpe, she served as Lakeview Academy's Director of Development and managed domestic and international projects for National Data Corporation.
-She enjoys travel and hiking and is currently working on her first novel.
+Lesley is a member of the Rotary Club of Monteagle-Sewanee and serves on the District III Cabinet for CASE, the global non-profit association serving advancement professionals.
+She enjoys travel, hiking and is currently working on her first novel.